snuids/nyx/troubleshooting.md

 ## Advanced checks

-The following command will display the last 100 lines of log a specific container.
+The following command will display the last 100 lines of log of a specific container.
 For example, for nginx, you can type:

 >  docker logs --tail 100 nginx

-This is useful to understand why a specific container is not starting
+This is useful to understand why a specific container is not starting.

 ## Checking disk

-Elastic search will not behave porperly if the fill percentage of the disk is greater than 75 %
+Elastic search will not behave porperly if the fill percentage of the disk is greater than 75 %.

 It is possible to check the linux partition fill using the following command: